alt text

 In pursuit of these objectives, my team and I have made various endeavors toward the following more specific themes:

-• Specificity: Developing models tailored to specific user needs or application domains to offer both utility and efficiency.
+• Specificity: Tailoring models to specific users or domains to improve efficiency and real-world utility.

-If you are an undergraduate or masters student and would like to work on research with my group, please fill out this form.
+• Current JHU students: If you are an undergraduate or masters student and would like to work on research with my group, please fill out this form.
+The minimum time commitment is 15 hours per week for six months.

 Recent Talks